live-clones/recalbox/TESTING.md

 ## [NEXT]
 - [ ] Check sound of boot video (#1596)
+- [ ] Check sound is still working on PC

 ## [7.2.1-Reloaded]
 - [ ] Check that games are not hidden when upgrading to 7.2.1 from 7.2